 '''

 python:

 version: 3.8

 install:

 - method: pip

 path: .

-extra_requirements:

-- doc

 '''

 This ensures Read the docs does not look for a requirements.txt file to install the library.
 Instead it runs pip install . which uses The pyproject.toml file.
-It also uses the extra requirements specified by [doc] in the pyproject.toml file.

 A powerful feature offered by Read the docs is that it can build documentation in pull requests.